sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-install-arch-on-an-old-laptop-using-one-command.md

 ##### 1. Download Arch iso

-DOwnload iso from here [Arch Linux - Downloads](https://archlinux.org/download/)
+Download iso from here [Arch Linux - Downloads](https://archlinux.org/download/)

 ##### 2. Use dd to copy content of the iso to a USB stick